scaleoutsean/awesome-solidfire/README.md

 - Older version of [SolidFire Collector](https://github.com/scaleoutsean/sfc/tree/v0.7.2), not recommended for large clusters (use SFC v2)
 - Uses Graphite back-end
 - Dockerfile and Kubernetes templates available
+- It should be easier to use Solidfire Exporter (below) and translate scrape Prometheus into Graphite or something like that

 #### Prometheus - solidfire-exporter